MariamAwujoola/Acedu-Employee-Performance/README.md

 # Employee Performance Report
 ---
+## Table of Content
 ## Project Overview
-This report presents an anlysis of employee performance at Acedu, focusing on key metrics such as performance ratings, attrition rates, salary distribution, and bonus payments across different departments.
+This report presents an analysis of employee performance at Acedu, focusing on key metrics such as performance ratings, attrition rates, salary distribution, and bonus payments across different departments.
+The employee performance data highlights key strenghts and areas for improvement within Acedu.
+By implementing strategic changes, the company can enhance productivity, employee staisfaction, and overall business success.

 ## Data Sources
 This dataset was gathered through **surveys and internal data collection at Acedu**, focusing on employee performance metrics.
 All data has been cleaned and anonymized for analysis.